anbox-cloud/discourse-docs/exp/anbox-cloud.md

 * **LXD** - The LXD daemon spawns a number of LXD instances containing Anbox-related configuration.
 These instances provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks, and if available, GPUs.
 Each LXD instance runs exactly one Android instance that the end user can access/stream.

     [note type="information" status="Note"] The term LXD instance means that they are LXD containers or virtual machines that contain configuration related to Anbox Cloud.
-Within the context of Anbox Cloud, the term Anbox Cloud instances/images is synonymous with LXD instances/LXD images in the sense that they are LXD instances/images containing specific configuration related to Anbox Cloud.[/note]
+Within the context of Anbox Cloud, the term Anbox Cloud images is used interchangeably with LXD images in the sense that they are LXD images containing specific configuration related to Anbox Cloud.[/note]

 * **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when an instance is started or stopped to control ingress and egress traffic.